Genetics Questions for NEET

 Related Posts:

-MCQ on Genetics for NEET Students
+mcq on Genetics for NEET Students

 Which type of blood cell is responsible for releasing histamine, serotonin, and heparin?